 Check out that large, trapezoidal, roofless enclosure to the south of the building.
 What is it?
 Well, it is recognizable as the place now used for the queue.
 Here's a diagram (adapted from a graphic by Datameister Joe Cardello) which shows that area as it is today, except that I have eliminated the Fastpass garden area.

 entrance, and they took down the wall closest to the building and redesigned the planter abutting it.

 Not only was the graveyard going to be bigger, it was going to be deeper.
 As we all know, around part

 of the interior perimeter is a trench for the chicken/emergency exit.
 The rest of the area is several

 What I didn't realize until relatively recently is that this ENTIRE AREA inside the enclosure was originally going to be at the same level as the trench is today (or possibly even deeper).
 It was going to be the stroll-around graveyard that Anderson originally thought up, but with high walls all the way around.
 And this graveyard was going to be in the ornate, dense, imposing style of Père Lachaise.
-Check out this piece of concept artwork, and compare it to a panorama shot I composed of the same area as it appeared in 1970.
+Check out this piece of concept artwork by Duane Alt, and compare it to a panorama shot I composed of the same area as it appeared in 1970.

 plot graveyard when this area was re-christened as a queue area.

 of thing you see in that concept sketch, including the big perimeter wall.

 New Information, Mostly of Interest to Grim Grinning Geeks